marcus-grant/notes/pcde-course-overview.md

 #### Outcomes

-* Identify key concepts of change data capture (CDC) systems.
+* Define elements of the Java programming language.
+* Write basic Java code.
-* Create and delete containers Python.
+* Compare and contrast Java and Python.
-* Implement time loops.
+* Upload and download files to and from containers.
+* Develop a web application in Java.
-* Identify applications of time loops.
+* Identify key characteristics of Java applications.
+* Set up a network for Debezium in Docker.
-* Initialize database containers.
+* Connect a database to Debezium.
-* Perform CDC on a variety of containers.
+* Identify key elements of Debezium.

 ## References